Skip to main content

 Travel Restriction

-Affected Areas: Any areas within 150 km/100 miles of Brazil’s land borders with Venezuela, Colombia, Peru, Bolivia, Guyana, Suriname, French Guiana, and Paraguay (Note: This does not apply to the Foz do Iguacu National Park or Pantanal National Park.); Informal housing developments (commonly referred to in Brazil as favelas, vilas, comunidades, and/or conglomerados); Brasilia’s administrative regions (commonly known as “satellite cities”) of Ceilandia, Santa Maria, Sao Sebastiao, and Paranoa
+Affected Areas: Any areas within 160 km/100 miles of Brazil’s land borders with Venezuela, Colombia, Peru, Bolivia, Guyana, Suriname, French Guiana, and Paraguay (Note: This does not apply to the Foz do Iguacu National Park and Pantanal National Park); Informal housing developments Informal Housing Developments (commonly known as favelas, vilas, comunidades or conglomerados).
+Consult the maps on the Embassy’s website for further information regarding favelas); Brasilia’s “Satellite Cities” of Ceilandia, Santa Maria, Sao Sebastiao, and Paranoa

 1. Determine whether the cities or locations you visit are within a Travel Health Low Risk area or within a Regional Travel Restriction area.